fastify/demo/README.md

 ```

 ### Database
-You can run a MySQL instance with Docker:
+You can run a PostgreSQL instance with Docker:
 ```bash
 docker compose up
 ```